The Poster Boy

-The Poster Boy were a Hungarian indie rock band from Budapest, Hungary.
-The band's line-up was Imre Poniklo from the Budapest-based indie-rock band Amber Smith, Noel R. Mayer from the alternative rock band, The Walrus, and Michael Zwecker from the Pécs-based alternative rock band Kispál és a borz.
+The Poster Boy is a Hungarian indie rock band from Budapest, Hungary.
+The band's line-up consists of Imre Poniklo from the Budapest-based indie-rock band Amber Smith, Noel R. Mayer from the alternative rock band, The Walrus, and Michael Zwecker from the Pécs-based alternative rock band Kispál és a borz plus Zoltán Fehér "Szegecs".
 The band members decided to form a band while chatting about the Hungarian indie scene in a bar in Budapest.
 In a couple of months they wrote several songs which were recorded in late 2011.

 History

 Things We Had Time For

 On 19 January 2012, The Poster Boy released Things We Had Time For which is a song cycle.
 The album was recorded by Eszter Polyák and some bits by We Are Rockstars and The Puzzle singer-songwriter György Ligeti.
 The mastering was completed at the Abnormal studios in Pesterzsébet, Hungary.
 The band asked Vivek Chugh to come up with a cover.
 The album was available on the band Bandcamp site.
 The band doesn't strive to reinvent music; only to write and record good songs.